matvio16/project-3/README.md

 <h3>Project Overview & Purpose</h3>

-The affects of socioeconomic indicators on GDP per Capita
+The affects of socioeconomic and climate change indicators on GDP per Capita

 <h3>Project Instructions</h3>

 <h3>Databases Used and Why</h3>

 - We used postgres to create our databases
-- We felt that since our data wasn't so complex, that Postgres would more useful
+-Since our data wasn't complex, we decided to use postgres over mongoDB

 <h3>ETL Workflow with Diagram</h3>